JerryFleming/PyDoc/library/functions.rst

 .. function:: iter(object[, sentinel])

-   Return an :term:`iterator` object.
+   Return an :term:`迭代器` object.
 The first argument is interpreted very differently depending on the presence of the second argument.
 Without a second argument, *object* must be a collection object which supports the iteration protocol (the :meth:`__iter__` method), or it must support the